Mannix: Character

 Starting in season two, Mannix lives and works in West Los Angeles in a mixed-use development called Paseo Verde; his home at 17 Paseo Verde has an attached office from which he runs his agency.
 The design for the 17 Paseo Verde set is based on a Santa Barbara, California, building that still exists.

 Mannix grew up in a town called Summer Grove, where he was a star football and basketball player.
 Summer Grove had a thriving Armenian immigrant community.
 As of 1969, Mannix's mother had died 10 years earlier, and Mannix had not been back to the town since the funeral.
 Mannix's estranged father, Stefan (played by Victor Jory), was still living in Summer Grove, and Mannix and his father started a reconciliation.
 When Mannix returns to Summer Grove for a case three years later, he and his father are on good terms.

 Following military service in the Korean War, Mannix attended Western Pacific University on the GI Bill, graduated in 1955, and obtained his private investigator's license in 1956.
 He has a black belt in karate.
 Throughout the series, he appears proficient in a variety of athletic pursuits, including sailing, horseback riding, and skiing.
-He is an accomplished pool player and golfs regularly, and is also a skilled airplane pilot.
+He is an accomplished pool player, plays golf regularly, and is also a skilled airplane pilot.
 In the first season, he carries a Walther PP semiautomatic pistol.
 From the second season on, Mannix carries a Colt Detective Special snubnosed revolver in .38 Special caliber.

 Appearances on other shows

 In 1971, Connors guest-starred on an episode of Here's Lucy entitled "Lucy and Mannix Are Held Hostage".

 In 1997, Connors reprised the role of Mannix in an episode of Diagnosis: Murder titled "Hard-Boiled Murder", which served as a sequel to the 1973 Mannix episode "Little Girl Lost".
 Several other actors from the old Mannix episode also reprised their roles.
-In a comic reference to Mannix's famous history of serious injuries, the show portrayed the main character of Diagnosis: Murder, Dr. Mark Sloan (Dick van Dyke), as Mannix's longtime physician.
+In a comic reference to Mannix's famous history of serious injuries, the show portrayed the main character of Diagnosis: Murder, Dr. Mark Sloan (Dick Van Dyke), as Mannix's longtime physician.

 Mannix was referred to several times in Mystery Science Theater 3000 episodes when a foot chase or a fight occurred.